-As you aim to develop a visual identity that is as unique as you are, keep these 4 keys to the wedding florist logo in mind.
+As you aim to develop a visual identity that is as unique as you are and market your business, keep these 4 keys to the wedding florist logo in mind.

 Key 1: Simple